 Admittedly, there are quite a few negative reviews involving department store cards.
-With high APRs and little to no rewards, you probably understand why we recommend avoiding these cards — unless you have a good reason for getting one.
+With sky-high interest rates and little to no rewards, you probably understand why we recommend avoiding these cards altogether — unless you have no other options for getting a credit card.

 And there may well be a good reason to get a department store card: If you have bad credit or just very little credit history, it can be an effective strategy to apply for credit cards that are known for having easy approval.
 Many department store credit cards check that box.